alvo254/Rails/README.md

 * Deployment instructions

+# What is rails
+ - Rails is an MVC model view controller

 ## All this information comes from the official ruby on rails documentation but it may also contain some of the information I came across while researching.